eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 In most cases, each channel represents a single *voice*, that is, a single note for a monophonic synthesizer.
 Certain channels might play multiple notes -- for example a drum module might play several drum, each a different note on the same channel.

-This structure allows for MPE, for polyphony, and for **multitimbral synthesizers**.
+This structure allows for MPE, for polyphony, for MIDI Mode 4, and for **multitimbral synthesizers**.

 Streams of MIDI data are mostly of two kinds: